SE Asia faces renewed unity test as South China Sea tensions spike

-NAYPYITAW, Myanmar (Reuters) - A surge of tensions in the South China Sea threatens to widen divisions between Southeast Asian nations at a summit this weekend, posing a severe test for host Myanmar as the newly democratic country seeks to manage the region’s growing alarm over China.
+NAYPYITAW, Myanmar, May 9 (Reuters) - A surge of tensions in the South China Sea threatens to widen divisions between Southeast Asian nations at a summit this weekend, posing a severe test for host Myanmar as the newly democratic country seeks to manage the region’s growing alarm over China.

 The routine annual meeting of Southeast Asian leaders has been given a jolt of urgency by a series of collisions this week between Chinese and Vietnamese vessels after China stationed a giant oil rig near the disputed Paracel islands, off Vietnam’s coast.
 Both sides have blamed the other, and dozens of coastguard and patrol vessels are in the area.